Bagdad, Wisconsin

 Bagdad was a settlement and railroad stop located in northern Forest County, Wisconsin, United States.

-Bagdad was located to the southeast of Newald and west of Laona Junction, in what is now the town of Caswell.
-Bagdad was located on the Minneapolis, St. Paul and Sault Ste.
+Bagdad was situated southeast of Newald and west of Laona Junction, in what is now the town of Caswell.
+Bagdad was located on the Minneapolis, St. Paul, and Sault Ste.
 Marie Railroad and was mentioned in a court case between the railroad and the Railroad Commission of Wisconsin in 1914.